 Millie took several breaths before answered, trying to collect her thoughts.

-“We learned that the Albanian mob had an art gallery on West Halsted near Randolf, called the Artist’s Touch.
-I found out that they had an exclusive invitation-only opening for this famous Russian portrait painter tonight.
-I asked Anne Merrick to canvas her friends, see if she could borrow an invitation.
+“We learned that the Albanian mob had an art gallery on West Halsted near Randolf called the Artist’s Touch.
+They had an exclusive invitation-only opening for this famous Russian portrait painter tonight.
+I asked Anne Merrick to canvas her friends to see if she could borrow an invitation.
 She got one from a woman who was going on vacation.

-I disguised myself and bluffed my way ino.
-I had on imaging glasses that our firm had used a couple of years ago.
-My plan was to just surreptitiously photograph the crowd, to see who mingles with these people.
+I disguised myself and bluffed my way into the opening.
+I wore imaging glasses that our firm had used a couple of years ago.
+I planned to surreptitiously photograph the crowd to see who mingled with these people.
 Instead, they started looking at me suspiciously; I don’t know why.
 So, I retreated to the second-floor photography area.

 Two men surrounded me and grabbed my glasses.
 One of them knifed me in the back.
 It stung.
 They forced me onto an elevator and then pushed me into a third-floor closet.
 One left, telling the other to find out who sent me, to beat it out of me, if necessary.
 He pushed me against the wall, choking me.
 When he groped my breast, I slapped him.
 It made him go berserk.”